 Let’s go back to Ardie Geldman.
 From our meeting, it felt that he views discrimination as an unfortunate but necessary consequence to the formation of Israel and he will therefore not only tolerate it, but support it.
 Islamic extremism coupled with retaliation through direct protests only serve to solidify Israel’s position, fuelling more arms, tighter security and justification of big separation walls.

 I write only about what I observe and I understand how sensitive people are over this topic.
-A common trolling reaction involves the justification of discrimination or unjust actions by pointing a finger to the other side and saying: “but they do it too, and worse!”
+A common knee-jerk and defensive reaction involves the justification of discrimination or unjust actions by pointing a finger to the other side and saying: “but they do it too, and worse!”
 A mature viewpoint must move on from this point scoring and blame game.
 Retribution by conflict and punishment fuels the fire.
 We need a new language of compassion and a genuine desire for peace.
-I believe this is bubbling under the surface, ready to burst forth into the hearts and minds of people.
-Change can happen.
-Another way is possible.
+Might this be bubbling under the surface?
+Perhaps that’s a naive thing to hope for.
+But surely another way is possible.

-As I write, particularly about Israel, I feel it’s worth being clear that my criticism is always against the policies and actions of the state or particular individuals, and not ethnic or religious groups, whether they be Jewish or non-Jewish.
+As I write, particularly about Israel, I feel it’s worth making clear that any criticisms are against the policies and actions of the state or particular individuals, and not ethnic or religious groups, whether they be Jewish or non-Jewish.
 In searching for understanding and positive ways to respond to discrimination, I have been inspired by so many groups such as AAHR, Tent of Nations and the Holy Land Trust.
-Through them, I have learnt that on each side of the walls there are innocent people – elderly folks, mothers, fathers, teachers, nurses, engineers, farmers and children, who do not deserve to grow up with this conflict.
-They crave peace, yet conflict is all they know.
+Through them, I have learnt that on each side of the walls there are good people – elderly folks, mothers, fathers, teachers, nurses, engineers, farmers and children – who just want to get on with their lives, without these conflicts.
+They crave peace, yet conflicts run deep and are normalised.
 Sometimes I feel like peace could be so close, so easy to implement, if only we could grasp the threads that connect us together as humans; threads of community, kinship, belonging and solidarity.
 Yet this has often felt so distant.

-The history of Israel has so far been defined by a spiral of discrimination, violence, that only fuels more discrimination, more violence.
+For many, the history of Israel has been defined by a spiral of discrimination, violence, that only fuels more discrimination, more violence.
 This can end in two ways.
 One ending is ugly where nobody wins.
 The other ending is a celebration of how love overcame conflict and fear.
 It’s only love that can break the cycle, giving freedom and allowing everybody to win.
 We can only start this journey to peace when we have the audacity to come to the table, ready to allow ourselves to be vulnerable, to be honest and ready for a peaceful revolution.